Skip to content

 if not service_order_ids:

-raise ValueError(f"Service order with name '{service_order_name}' does not exist in the database.")
+raise ValueError(f"Service orders with names {unique_service_order_names} do not exist in the database.")

 )